Job Processing on the Linux-Cluster

 • Must not be smaller than the minimum number of cores allowed to be used on a compute node!

-• Important: Due to limited hardware resources in the serial cluster, the following restriction applies: The total number of requested CPU cores by a user on the entire serial cluster, which are in use at the same time in running jobs, must not exceed 56!
-For example, you may run a single job with 56 cores or 4 jobs with 10 cores + 1 job with 16 cores.
+• The total number of requested CPU cores by a user on the entire serial cluster, which are in use at the same time in running jobs, must not exceed 24!
+For example, typically you may run a bunch of single-core jobs or 3 jobs with 8 cores each.
 Further jobs can be submitted but will have to wait.

 The terms "tasks per node" and "CPUs per tasks" refer to the according Slurm specifications "--tasks-per-node" and "--cpus-per-task".
 Please refer to our Slurm documentation and CoolMUC-4 job script examples.